-In order to function properly, public school education must provide an equal learning opportunity for all students.
+Lincoln Public Schools supports a clear discipline system that emphasizes prevention of prohibited student conduct, student accountability for actions, and restorative practices.
+Students are expected to follow school expectations by being respectful, responsible, and safe.
+In order to function properly, public school education must provide equal learning opportunities for all students.
 In addition to the regular curriculum, good citizenship must be taught and demonstrated.
 This includes an appreciation for the rights of others.

-^{1.} Establishment of Policies, Rules and Regulations
+Establishment of Policies, Rules and Regulations

 The Board of Education has established written policies, rules and regulations of general application governing student conduct in all schools.
-In addition, principals, within their schools, may establish written rules and regulations not inconsistent with those established by the Board.
+In addition, principals, within their schools, may establish written rules and regulations consistent with those established by the Board.